 Smokescreen for Mattel design flaws

 One issue is lead paint used by the Chinese.
 Another is tiny magnets which apparently fall off a lot of Mattel toys.
 The Chinese didn’t design the toys.
-They manufacture them using Mattel’s design.
+Manufacturing in Mexico vs China using Mattel’s design.
 Mattel is just using the recall as a smokescreen to hide its own design flaws.
 That’s not acceptable.
+You can visit Trublutint for more info about manufacturing industry.

 What the f*ck were they doing before?
 Trusting to luck?
 Taking the Chinese at their word?